MIT Office of Engineering Outreach Programs

 - Recommendation Requests (REQUIRED)

-- Essays (5 REQUIRED, 1 OPTIONAL; see below for more information)
+- Short answer questions (5 REQUIRED, 1 OPTIONAL; see below for more information)

 Test scores are NOT required for submitting your application.
 Our admissions process is holistic, considering numerous factors and information shared in all sections of your application.
 While test scores are not required to submit an application, we do also consider test scores in this admissions process.
 We strongly encourage applicants to submit scores from one standardized test (SAT I, PSAT, ACT Aspire/PLAN, or ACT).
 Including test scores will give us more information by which to review an application and a more complete picture of the applicant.
 In order for test scores to be available to you in time for the submission deadline, tests would have to be taken during or prior to the fall semester.
 You should refer to the collegeboard or ACT websites to determine test dates and score release dates.

-There are 6 short essays of 300 words or less.
-Essay 6 is optional while the first 5 essays are required.
+There are 6 short answer questions of 300 words or less.
+Short answer question 6 is optional while the first 5 are required.
 The essays prompts are listed below:

-- Essay 1: What are some career goals you have for yourself at the moment?
+- Short answer question 1: What are some career goals you have for yourself at the moment?
 How might the OEOP summer programs help you attain these goals?

-- Essay 3: How has your racial, ethnic or cultural identity impacted your academic development or shaped your academic aspirations?
+- Short answer question 3: There are many parts that make us individuals.
+How has a specific part of your identity (race, culture, first generation college student, gender, etc) impacted your academic development or shaped your academic aspirations?

-- Essay 4: Please describe a significant challenge you have faced and how you overcame it.
+- Short answer question 4: Please describe a significant challenge you have faced and how you overcame it.
 (This challenge can be personal, academic, or social).

-- Essay 5: If you could develop, invent, or innovate anything to change the world for the better or improve the lives of others, what would it be, and why?
+- Short answer question 5: If you could develop, invent, or innovate anything to change the world for the better or improve the lives of others, what would it be, and why?

-- Essay 6 (OPTIONAL): Is there any other information you would like to share with us that is not presented elsewhere in your application?
+- Short answer question 6 (OPTIONAL): Is there any other information you would like to share with us that is not presented elsewhere in your application?

 The application requires three recommendations that must be completed using a unique online form.
 The recommendations must be completed by a math teacher (from a pure math course, such as Algebra, Calculus, Trigonometry, or Geometry), science teacher (from a natural science course, such as Biology, Chemistry, and Physics), and school counselor or administrator (from someone who has access to the student's transcript, test scores and academic record).
 Engineering or computer science teachers should only be used if you do not have a math or science teacher from this year or last year who fits the above descriptions.
 Each recommender gains access to their account and the recommendation form after the students submit their recommendation requests.
 Students must submit recommendation requests by February 1 at 7:59 PM EST via the online application portal.
 Students will not be able to submit the application until recommendations have been requested.
 See below for additional information about the recommenders and the materials they will be required to submit: